Bob Corker: Mayor of Chattanooga

 Corker was elected mayor of Chattanooga in March 2001 with 54% of the vote, and served from 2001 to 2005.
 While in office, he outlined a bold vision and enacted a series of changes that transformed the city.
 He was elected on an aggressive and specific platform, focused primarily on economy development, public safety, and education.
 Within six months in office, he had already implemented initiatives to address each area.

 With a focus on bringing good paying jobs to the city, he developed, in conjunction with the state and county, Enterprise South, a 1,200-acre industrial park, which is now home to several industries, including Volkswagen Group of America's manufacturing headquarters.
 He also recognized the need for access to capital to assist start up and emerging businesses and created the Chattanooga Opportunity Fund, a $1.5 million fund established for investment in locally owned start-up companies, minority owned companies, and existing small businesses.
 Chattanooga has since been named one of the best cities for startups by Forbes and has developed a strong, locally focused financing ecosystem.

-He also sought to enhance the city's ability to recruit companies reliant on high-level technology.
-Part of that vision became reality when Chattanooga became the first and only city with a direct fiber optic connection to Oak Ridge National Laboratory and the world's fastest computers, which helped both businesses and government advance technology use in the city.
-To this day, the community is using this unique connection to the supercomputers in Oak Ridge to develop Smart City concepts for the future.
+Seeking to enhance the city's ability to recruit companies reliant on high-level technology, Corker pushed to make Chattanooga the first city with a direct fiber optic connection to Oak Ridge National Laboratory and the world's fastest computers, which helped both businesses and government advance technology use in the city.

 He also laid out and executed a digital vision for the city during his tenure.
 He launched MetroNet with a goal of providing super-speed Gigabit Ethernet (Gig-E) connection to the Internet for businesses in the downtown and Southside.
 After piloting the project in City Hall and realizing the magnitude of the opportunity, he asked the Electric Power Board (EPB), the city-owned utility, to take on the task.
 As a result of Corker's vision and EPB's execution, Chattanooga has since been dubbed the "Gig City" and became the most connected city in the Western Hemisphere, offering Internet speeds of up to 10 gigabits per second to every home and business in EPB's 600-square mile service area.